shivamsaksham/error-mask/README.md

 # Support

-Currently we support Firebase (Firestore , Authentication , Storage) and MongoDb - Errors code.
+Currently we support Firebase (Firestore , Authentication , Storage) and MongoDb(Beta) - Errors code.

 # Use